-ADDITIONAL CONDITIONS: Once the approved use is established the following conditions must be continually satisfied:
+ADDITIONAL CONDITIONS: Once the approved use is established, the following conditions must be continually satisfied:

-- 8. The resulting parcels shall significantly conform to the site plan submitted with the proposal.
+- 17. The resulting parcels shall significantly conform to the site plan submitted with the proposal.
 Minor variations are permitted upon review and approval by the Planning Director.
-All parcels shall be a minimum two acres in size, prior to any right-of-way dedication. - 9.
+All parcels shall be a minimum two acres in size. - 18.
 After the final Partition plat has been recorded no alteration of property lines shall be permitted without first obtaining approval from the Planning Director.